-Checkout all the great short stories by members of the Short Mystery Fiction Society.
+Checkout all the great short stories by members of Sisters in Crime (SinC), and the Short Mystery Fiction Society.

 Matilda Boucheron—although she preferred the moniker Tilly to the full tilt version of her name—lowered her shapely bottom onto the edge of one of two crypts resting side-by-side in the private cemetery.
 She slipped off one of her black stilettos and held it by the long, slender heel.
 There were diamond studs in a line from the top down to the hard tip, flashing in the sunlight.
 Tipping the heel over, she casually let an annoying pebble to fall to the ground.
 After wiping her black, silk stockinged foot with her hand, she slid the dangerously pointed toed, designer pump back on her foot.